How Falling on my Face Taught Me A Deeper Lesson About Meditation

 I focused on my kinesthetic sense as I moved from one orientation to the other.
 I felt my feet, my shins, my hands, and/or my forearms when they made contact with the mat.
 I felt my breath as a rhythmic friend telling me that we were going to get through this together one breath, one movement at a time.
 Then I entered a new zone—I stopped thinking about the movements analytically, which released my fear of them.
 Instead, I broadened my scope of awareness and flowed with my breath, the moves, and space.
 As a result, I got a taste of the thrill for oneness that comes from a daring act made familiar, which fortified me with a courage I did not know I had.

-I returned on Saturday so my daughter could experience the kids’ workshop (there was no falling here, but they did perform the crouched position brilliantly!) and I plan on returning for their performance this weekend.
 Thank you, Streb Extreme Action, for opening my mind to a new way to access my inner-felt resources to find strength, courage, and stillness.
-Check them out on YouTube— they are amazing!
 If you are lucky enough to have them come to your town live— see them!
 They will inspire you!